Open Now — 24/7 Plumbing

 Install gravel or sand drainage at the bottom below the soil to facilitate infiltration into the ground.
 Rain gardens not only enhance drainage but also filter pollutants and provide habitat.

 Position your rain garden at least 10 feet from the house foundation and slope away from any structures.
-With an attractive rain garden, you can effectively manage runoff while adding curb appeal.
+An attractive rain garden can effectively manage runoff while adding curb appeal.

 Permeable Surfaces